How to raise your concerns directly

 You have the right to make a complaint, under Right 10 of the Code of Health and Disability Services Consumers’ Rights.

-On this page, we offer steps to help you raise your concerns with the service provider.
+We can offer steps to help you raise your concerns with the service provider.

 Would you like help with this?
 Contact a health and disability advocate